Any2HRTF/PPM/README.md

 # PyPPM

-Python module to programmatically interface with the PPM[1].
+Python module to programmatically interface with the parametric pinna model (PPM) [1].

 ## Installation

-Get the prebuild Python wheel from the [releases](https://github.com/Any2HRTF/PPM/releases) page and install it with pip:
+Get the prebuilt Python wheel from the [releases](https://github.com/Any2HRTF/PPM/releases) page and install it using pip:

 ```bash
 pip install /path/to/wheel.whl